 Rising Cost of Materials

 Construction contractors need to worry about completing projects with quality on time while also making a profit in the process.
 So sounds simple, right?
-But the reality is that many contractors struggle with profit due to pricing proposals made to “win” the contract or bid.
-Let’s face it: Price seems to take priority with customers over the expertise, experience, and quality of work.
+But the reality is that many contractors struggle with a profit due to pricing proposals made to “win” the contract or bid.
+Let’s face it: Price seems to take priority with customers over expertise, experience, and quality of work.
 But the reality is it doesn’t have to be that way.
-Reputation and quality at an acceptable cost are what really wins.
+Reputation and quality at an acceptable cost are what really win.
 It’s up to the contractor to change that mindset with customers to create a better balance with price vs. quality and win the job more times than not.